isomerpages/moe-sls/_teachers/SLS Superhero Quiz/Co create Modules in Class Groups.md

 an existing Resource.</p>
 </li>
 <li>
-<p>Open the lesson you wish to co-create or co-edit and begin editing.</p>
+<p>Open the Module you wish to co-create or co-edit and begin editing.</p>
 </li>
 <li>
 <p>If you wish to adapt an existing Module for your personal use, copy it